2021 Denver and Lakewood shootings: Lakewood

 At 5:58 p.m., McLeod entered the Lucky 13 Tattoo Parlor and fired a whole magazine, killing Danny Scofield, a tattoo artist working there.
-Not even ten seconds later, McLeod left the shop.
+Less than ten seconds later, McLeod left the shop.
 He then travelled to the Ted's Montana Grill in the Belmar shopping district, where he forced his way behind the counter and poured himself a drink.
 When a staff member confronted him, McLeod threatened him with a pistol, yelling "Guess who's in charge?
 It ain't you, bitch!"
 McLeod then left without shooting anyone.

-Police officers spotted McLeod's van near the Wells Fargo bank and spotted McLeod himself leaving Ted's nearby.
+Police officers spotted McLeod's van near the Wells Fargo bank before seeing McLeod himself leaving Ted's nearby.
 A gunfight ensued, but no one was hit.
 Around 6:10 p.m., McLeod fled to the Hyatt House Hotel, where he got into a short argument with the desk clerk, Sarah Steck, before fatally shooting her and leaving in less than thirty seconds.

-Around 6:15 p.m., McLeod encountered Lakewood police officer Ashley Ferris, who ordered McLeod to drop his weapon.
-McLeod instead shot Ferris in the abdomen, the bullet going all the way through and damaging her sciatic nerve and paralyzing her in her right leg.
-On the ground, Ferris returned fire, shooting McLeod in the side.
+Around 6:15 p.m., McLeod encountered Lakewood police officer Ashley Ferris.
+According to Ferris' account, she then had a hunch that McLeod could be the suspect in the shootings.
+As she approached McLeod, Ferris saw him reaching for his waistband.
+Ferris said "Don't do this": McLeod answered "I'll show you what I do", and opened fire on Ferris.
+McLeod's bullet went all the way through Ferris' abdomen, damaging her sciatic nerve and paralyzing her in her right leg.
+On the ground, Ferris returned fire, hitting McLeod three times.
 McLeod attempted to run, but collapsed behind Ferris' patrol car.
 Forty seconds later, another officer arrived to pull Ferris to safety.
 Three other officers surrounded the downed McLeod, who rolled onto his back from his side.
 He was pronounced dead at the scene.

 According to the autopsy report, McLeod was shot in the chest, right thigh, and left foot.
 The single bullet to his chest was the fatal wound.

 Searching McLeod's van, police discovered an arsenal of weapons and ammunition, as well as his tactical gear, motorcycle, and two sets of handcuffs.

 Victims

 The five victims killed included three women: Sarah Steck, 28, Alyssa Gunn-Maldonado, 35, and Alicia Cardenas, 44; and two men: Danny Scofield, 38 and Michael Swinyard, 67.
 McLeod had been acquainted to all of his victims except for Steck, who was merely present at the desk of the Hyatt House hotel when McLeod entered.
 Steck was not supposed to work that shift and had been filling in for a sick colleague.

 The injured included Jimmy Maldonado, the husband of Alyssa Gunn-Maldonado.
 Jimmy Maldonado was shot twice, once through his collarbone and once through the top of a lung.
 Maldonado was the only survivor of the three people shot at Sol Tribe Tattoo and Piercing.
-The second person injured was Lakewood Police Agent Ashley Ferris.
-Ferris, a three-year veteran at the time, was shot by McLeod in the abdomen.
-She was able to return fire from the ground, striking and killing McLeod.
+The second person injured was Lakewood Police Agent Ashley Ferris, a three-year veteran at the time, who was shot in the abdomen by McLeod.